claritylab/lucida/README.md

     and if `learn_type` is specified as `image`, your service will receive `type` of `image` and `unlearn`.

     Notice that you do not need to specify the IP address of your service.
-By default it is `localhost`, but if you use Kubernetes and run your service behind a Kubernetes `Service`, Kubernetes dynamically assigns an IP address to the `Service` and sets an environment variable `<SERVICE_NAME>_PORT_<PORT>_TCP_ADDR` for each running container in the Kubernetes cluster.
+By default it is `localhost`, but if you use Kubernetes and run each service behind a Kubernetes `Service`, Kubernetes dynamically assigns an IP address to the `Service` and sets an environment variable `<SERVICE_NAME>_PORT_<PORT>_TCP_ADDR` for each running container in the cluster.
-    This implies that the Kubernetes `Service` defined in the `yaml` file should have the same name as the service name defined in this Python file.
+    This implies that the Kubernetes `Service` defined in the `yaml` file should have the same name as the service defined in this Python file.
+    All of the current Kubernetes scripts in [`tools/deploy/`](tools/deploy/) follow this naming convention.

-    For example, if you create a Kubernetes `Service` called `IMM` and run your `IMM` container behind it, the command center which runs behind another `Service` but is in the same cluster has the following environment variable set:
+    For example, if you create a Kubernetes `Service` called `imm` and run your `IMM` container behind it, the command center in the same cluster has the following environment variable

     ```
     IMM_PORT_8082_TCP_ADDR
     ```

-    to something like `10.0.0.92`.
+    set to something like `10.0.0.92`.
 This IP address will be `tags[0]` in the `QueryInput` as described in step 1.
-    All of the existing Kubernetes scripts in [`tools/deploy/`](tools/deploy/) follow this naming convention.

-    Notice that you `ASR` (automatic speech recognition) is not listed here.
+    Notice that `ASR` (automatic speech recognition) is not listed here.
-    The reason is that we currently use [kaldi gstremer server] (https://github.com/alumae/kaldi-gstreamer-server) which receives real-time voice query from the front end, which bypasses the command center.
+    The reason is that we currently use [kaldi gstremer server] (https://github.com/alumae/kaldi-gstreamer-server) which directly receives real-time voice query from the front end through web socket in the Docker mode.
-    However, if you want to redirect the voice query to the command center and then send it to your own ASR service, you need to modify [the Javascript front end] (lucida/commandcenter/static/js/) as well.

     * `CLASSIFIER_DESCRIPTIONS`